What is a Knowledge Base?

-Knowledge Base, on the other hand, is precise, like getting an expert opinion on a specific problem or a query.
+Knowledge base on the other hand, is precise, like getting an expert opinion on a specific problem or a query.
 It is smarter than a database and has a logic behind all of the data it contains and understands the rationale behind each question and provides only the relevant results.
-In short, KB gives easy access to accurate and consistent information.
+In short, Knowledge base gives easy access to accurate and consistent information.

 Knowledge Base and Wiki

-At first glance, KB and Wiki might feel like the same, but there is a fundamental difference between them.
+At first glance, Knowledge base and Wiki might feel like the same, but there is a fundamental difference between them.

 The Wikis are primarily a collaborative tool in which people from all over the world can contribute to the contents.
 The famous world renown Wiki is the Wikipedia.
 In Wikipedia, all the articles are created, edited, and collaborated by people from all over the world, and if one reader disagrees with the content, they can edit the content and publish it instantly.
 Though this makes knowledge sharing faster, the accuracy and legitimacy of the articles are questionable, and due to the vast number of contributors, the articles could be inconsistent and inaccurate.

-KB, on the other hand, are specially appointed resources, in which articles are written with clarity and proficiency.
-The items in KB are written by experts in the respected fields.
+Knowledge base are specially appointed resources, in which articles are written with clarity and proficiency.
+The items in Knowledge base are written by experts in the respected fields.
 It is ensured that readers get expert opinions which are accurate and consistent.

-In KB readers are users or user groups, and the articles are made explicitly keeping them in mind.
-The critical aspect of KB is the user being able to ask questions and get accurate answers.
+In Knowledge base, readers are users or user groups, and the articles are made explicitly keeping them in mind.
+The critical aspect of Knowledge base is the user being able to ask questions and get accurate answers.

-Many corporates are using KB systems mainly for their Web Content Management.
-KBs have helped many companies to grasp the digital workspace which has efficiently increased their General communication, Peer-peer collaboration, Idea generation and innovation and sharing and retrieving of flies.
+Many corporates are using Knowledge base systems mainly for their Web Content Management.
+Knowledge base has helped many companies to grasp the digital workspace which has efficiently increased their General communication, Peer-peer collaboration, Idea generation and innovation and sharing and retrieving of flies.

-Another example of KB is Salesforce Knowledge base software which is used for Customer relationship management (CRM).
+Another example of Knowledge base is Salesforce Knowledge base software which is used for Customer relationship management (CRM).
 This software stores, customer contact information like names, addresses, and phone numbers, as well as keeps track of customer activity like website visits, phone calls, email, etc.,

 Open-source and Free Knowledge Base

-KB is widely used to help small businesses and customer service, teams.
+A Knowledge base is widely used to help small businesses and customer service, teams.
 They are built on different platforms depending on the platform which the business and support websites are built.
-The various platforms on which these websites are built are Tumblr, WordPress, Wix, and Squarespace, etc., Some of these KB’s are Free Knowledge Base and are available to download as an Open-source Knowledge Base.
+Some of these Knowledge base are Free Knowledge Base and are available to download as an Open-source Knowledge Base.

-But in the World of Technology, a KB requires constant support and updates to meet the advancements and competition from other companies.
-Hence, a premium KB is better equipped to meet our needs rather than Open-source and Free KBs.
+But in the World of Technology, a Knowledge base requires constant support and updates to meet the advancements and competition from other companies.
+Hence, a premium Knowledge base is better equipped to meet our needs rather than Open-source and Free Knowledge base.